ThKrypt/QualCoder/05-Files.md

 Right-click on a URL in an attribute and open the URL with the default web browser.
 This is only if the attribute is a URL and it passes URL validation.

+## Copy reference to clipboard

+Use the right-click menu option for reference columns (Ref_Authors, Ref_Title, Ref_Journal, Ref_Type, Ref_Year).
+This allows copying reference to the clipboard as a Vancouver or APA style reference.

 ## Assign a selected file to a case

 You can assign a file to a case via right-click menu when in the cases column.